borisdivjak/sharp-ia/home-content.md

 {% capture column2 %}

-This impact assessment has been completed in order to assess SHARP’s work over the last decade in meeting unmet needs of people in Lambeth and to review SHARP’s performance in accordance with trust and wider mental health objectives.
+This impact assessment has been completed in order to evaluate SHARP’s work over the last decade in meeting unmet needs of people in Lambeth and to review SHARP’s performance in accordance with trust and wider mental health objectives.